Bitwise-AR/DRS---Decision-Review-System-in-cricket-/README.md

 Welcome to the DRS (Decision Review System) repository! 🎉 This project implements a graphical user interface (GUI) for reviewing cricket decisions using video playback.
 Built with Python's Tkinter and OpenCV libraries, this system allows users to play, rewind, and fast-forward video clips of cricket incidents, and display decisions like "Out" or "Not Out". 🎥

 ## Features 🌟

    - **Video Playback:** Play, rewind, and fast-forward cricket video clips. 🎬
    - **Decision Display:** Show pending decisions and final outcomes (Out/Not Out). 🚦
    - **User-Friendly Interface:** Intuitive buttons and layout for easy navigation. 🎨
    - **Threading Support:** Smooth interaction with the GUI during video playback. 🧵

+## Requirements 🔧
+   - Python 3.x
+   - OpenCV
+   - Pillow
+   - imutils

 ## Installation 🧑‍💻

    To get started with the DRS system, follow these steps:

 1. **Clone the Repository:** 🌳